Skip to content

 Photographic reproduction in the QD lab

-The QD examiner does not start with chemistry.
-The first pass on any suspect document is photographic, because non-destructive imaging answers most of the routine questions (is there indented writing, is there an erasure, has an entry been added in a different ink) and leaves the exhibit untouched for chain-of-custody.
-Five lighting modes carry the syllabus.
+The QD examiner's first pass on any suspect document is photographic: non-destructive imaging answers most routine questions (indented writing, erasures, entries added in a different ink) and leaves the exhibit untouched for chain-of-custody.
+Five lighting modes are in standard use.

 Oblique (grazing) light.
 A light source is placed close to the paper at a low angle, typically 5 to 15 degrees from the plane of the document.
 Surface disturbance throws long shadows.
 Indented writing from a sheet that sat on top of the exhibit becomes visible.
 Erasures, mechanical scratching and embossed seals stand out.
-The standard demonstration in any GEQD training video is a blank sheet from underneath a notepad photographed with oblique light to reveal the writing pressed through from above.
+A blank sheet from underneath a writing pad, when photographed under oblique light, reveals the impressions pressed through from the sheet above.

 Transmitted light.
 The document is placed on a light table and illuminated from behind.
 Watermarks (date palm and lion capital on Indian non-judicial stamp paper, RBI security thread on currency), security fibres, paper-thickness variation, erasure thinning and chemical bleaching jump out.
 Transmitted light is the fastest way to distinguish a genuine stamp paper from a colour-photocopy substitute that has no embedded security features.